markengelstad/Entrust-public/README.md

 ![alt text](https://i.imgur.com/DA5UcDe.jpg "Info vs Knowledge vs Wisdom") Image:[@gapingvoid](https://informationversusknowledge-blog.tumblr.com/page/2)

-Entrust aims to fill an information void in medical education: knowing what each*individual* learner has experienced.
+Entrustable aims to fill an information void in medical education: knowing what each*individual* learner has experienced.
 We know what classes and exams and scores each learner has had, but because of the randomness of human injury and disease, and the many different sites (clinics, hospitals) where learners might rotate, individual learners get highly variable experience.
 We can't assume all learners will get sufficient experience from their rotations, but we *need* all learners to get sufficient experience from their rotations.

 ## Logging Interface
 The interface uses an intuitive partial text match of *natural clinical language* to capture the most accurate data in the fewest screen touches.